Making bulk changes to your data

 Update your export

 Open your export spreadsheet.
 Now your task is to update or add the country so that each address contains the correct country data.
-(Read more about working in Excel to clean your data and prepare it for re-import.)
 Make all of your changes, and then proofread them to make sure each is correct.

 Import your updated spreadsheet into LGL